deepstupid/hrem/README.md

 pip install -r requirements.txt
 ```

+## Dataset Requirements 📁

+Some challenges require specific datasets to be downloaded and prepared:

+- **ARC Challenges**: Require the ARC-AGI and ConceptARC datasets
+- **Sudoku Challenges**: Require the Sudoku dataset
+- **Maze Challenges**: Require the Maze dataset

+To prepare datasets, follow the instructions in the "Dataset Preparation" section below.

+For quick testing, use the beginner challenges which work with synthetic data that is generated on-the-fly.

 ## W&B Integration 📈

 This project uses [Weights & Biases](https://wandb.ai/) for experiment tracking and metric visualization.
 Ensure you're logged in: